What is a Prospectus?

 #1 Overview and history of the company

 The prospectus gives an overview of the company since its creation.
-It provides a chronology of events that have occurred over the years, such as those that helped the company experience growth.
+It provides a chronology of events that have occurred over the years, such as those that have helped the company experience growth.
 It also includes information about the founders, company registration, and initial service offerings.
-This section may also include an overview of the company’s strategy and what management believes is its competitive advantage.
+This section may also include an overview of the company’s strategy and what management believes is its competitive advantage or “unique selling proposition” (USP).

 #2 Services/products offered by the company